 Summer internships are coveted positions because companies choose most of their full-time permanent hires from the internship pool.
 Securing at least one summer internship in the oil and gas industry should be a priority if you are dedicated to this career path.

 If this is your chosen major or concentration, you will probably work for an environmental consulting and engineering firm or a local, state, or federal regulatory enforcement agency.
 Summer internships are uncommon in this industry; hence, you will want to supplement your education with research or fieldwork for a professor in lieu of a summer internship experience.
 Companies in this industry do not routinely come for on-campus recruiting, so you must conduct a search for permanent jobs.
 Begin your job search early in your final year of school.
 Begin with research on companies, read multiple job descriptions, write cover letters and customize your resume for each job opportunity.
 Then, start a ‘campaign’ to find a permanent job upon graduation.

-Energy Management, Analysis, and Policy
+Energy Management, Analysis, Finance, and Policy